stpierre/crashes/results.rst

 * Some intersections may seem more dangerous solely because they are more heavily trafficked, not because they are actually more dangerous.
-* That said, a few dangerous corridors seem particularly dangerous, with Capital Parkway/Normal Blvd. leading the pack.
+* That said, a few corridors seem particularly dangerous, with Capital Parkway/Normal Blvd. leading the pack.
 The intersections with 27th, 33rd, and South are all among the most dangerous in the city.
 * The 27th street and Vine street corridors put in strong bids for second-most dangerous, and unsurprisingly 27th and Vine is a hotbed of crosswalk crashes.